 Read on for a more in-depth analysis of these two online payment gateways.
 Got any questions?
 Comments?
 We’d love to hear from you, so leave us a comment!

 Table of Contents

 Products & Services

-First things first: both of these companies support all kinds of payments, from directly on a website to inside mobile apps.
-They both off a choice of pre-built and completely customizable payment forms.
+First things first: Both of these companies support all kinds of payments, from directly on a website to inside mobile apps.
+They both offer a choice of pre-built and completely customizable payment forms.
 They also offer tools for businesses that operate on marketplace or subscription models.
-Differences between the two platforms really come down more to the nitty-gritty details.
+The differences between the two platforms come down more to the nitty-gritty details.
 You can also find out more about each company and its offerings by checking out our complete Braintree Payments and Stripe reviews.

-Braintree’s payment processing and gateway services support merchants in more than 45 countries, versus 25 for Braintree.
+Braintree’s payment processing and gateway services support merchants in more than 45 countries, versus 34 for Stripe.
 However, merchants can reach customers all across the globe with support for 130+ currencies.
 One of the biggest draws is Braintree’s PayPal integration.
-Because Braintree is a PayPal owned company, it makes sense that the integration between the two would be seamless.
+Because Braintree is a PayPal-owned company, it makes sense that the integration between the two would be seamless.

 Braintree Supported Programming Languages

 - Google Pay

 Braintree categorizes its core offerings into four services.
 I like the way they are grouped because it helps to better explain what Braintree is capable of doing for different kinds of businesses.

 - Braintree Direct: If you want to sell directly on your website, this is the solution for you.
 Direct includes subscription tools (see below for more information).